-- 2.27 Where an agency is exempt in whole from the FOI Act under s 7, it is not obliged to respond to FOI requests for documents or applications for amendment or annotation of personal records.
+- 2.32 Where an agency is exempt in whole from the FOI Act under s 7, it is not obliged to respond to FOI requests for documents or applications for amendment or annotation of personal records.
 It is nevertheless good administrative practice for an exempt agency to reply to an FOI applicant stating that the agency is not subject to the FOI Act.
-Equally, it may be open to the agency, independently of the FOI Act, to grant access to a document on an administrative basis if there is no secrecy provision that prohibits this. - 2.28 A different response may be required if an agency that is exempt only in relation to particular types of documents receives an FOI request relating to those documents.
+Where the mandatory transfer provisions in s 16(2) apply, this reply may be provided by the relevant Department of State.24 Equally, it may be open to the agency, independently of the FOI Act, to grant access to a document on an administrative basis if there is no secrecy provision that prohibits this. - 2.33 A different response may be required if an agency that is exempt only in relation to particular types of documents receives an FOI request relating to those documents.
 The FOI applicant may dispute the agency's view that the documents are of an exempt nature for example, that the documents relate to the agency's commercial activities, or do not relate to matters of an administrative nature in a court.
 It is open to the FOI applicant to seek Information Commissioner review of the agency's decision.
-To facilitate that process, the agency should observe the procedures of the FOI Act in responding to the FOI applicant.
-For example, the agency should respond to the applicant in writing within the timeframe that applies under the FOI Act and advise the FOI applicant that they can seek IC review of the decision that the documents they seek are not subject to the FOI Act. - 2.29 The procedure outlined in the previous paragraph should also be followed in other circumstances where an agency or minister that is subject to the FOI Act receives a request for documents to which the FOI Act may not apply.
-For example, this procedure should be followed if a minister receives an FOI request for documents that in the minister's view are not 'official documents of a minister' (discussed below at [2.53] [2.66]), or if the National Library of Australia or similar agency receives a request for documents that are regarded as being part of a library, historical or museum collection.
+To facilitate that process, the agency should observe the procedures in the FOI Act when responding to the FOI applicant.
+For example, the agency should respond to the FOI applicant in writing within the timeframe that applies under the FOI Act and advise the FOI applicant they can seek IC review of the decision that the documents they seek are not subject to the FOI Act.
+Failure to do so within the prescribed timeframe may result in the agency making a 'deemed access refusal' decision (s 15AC(3)). - 2.34 The procedures outlined in the previous paragraph should also be followed in other circumstances where an agency or minister that is subject to the FOI Act receives a request for documents to which the FOI Act may not apply.
+For example, this procedure should be followed if a minister receives an FOI request for documents that are, in the minister's view, not 'official documents of a minister' (discussed below at [2.61] [2.68]), or if the National Library of Australia or similar agency receives a request for documents that are regarded as being part of a library, historical or museum collection.